 There are three main types of film which can be readily processed: colour negative, black and white negative, and colour slide (also called reversal) film.
 There are several guides to camera film formats online, and one I’d recommend is by the Darkroom Photo Lab.
 There are also great beginner’s film guides by another retailer, Parallax Photographic Coop.
 They have guides to film speed and a beginner’s guide to film photography, which includes films.

 There are plenty of specialist film shops online.
-My personal favourites, who I use often in the UK, are: Analogue Wonderland (distributer based in England of all kinds of wonderful films for different format cameras and a great 35mm subscription box), Kosmo Foto (England-based manufacturer of 100 ASA black and white films for 120 and 35mm), Yodica Films (Italy-based manufacturer of 400 ASA special effects 35mm films), Lomography (Europe-based manufacturer of 120, 35mm and 110 weird and wonderful films).
+My personal favourites, who I use often in the UK, are: Analogue Wonderland (distributor based in England of all kinds of wonderful films for different format cameras and a great 35mm subscription box), Kosmo Foto (England-based manufacturer of 100 ASA black and white films for 120 and 35mm), Yodica Films (Italy-based manufacturer of 400 ASA special effects 35mm films), Lomography (Europe-based manufacturer of 120, 35mm and 110 weird and wonderful films).

 I’ve often found that you can pick up bargain films at photography fairs when they are being held, they are usually out of date film, but so far I’ve not had any problems.
 You can also find film on Amazon, Etsy and eBay.